-I’m close to my halfway point in my study abroad experience, and I think I’ve gained enough experience and expertise to let other people know exactly why they should be doing exactly what I’m doing (but in their own way)!
+I’m close to my halfway point in my study abroad experience, and I think I have gained enough experience and expertise to let other people know exactly why they should be doing exactly what I’m doing (but in their own way)!
 If I can convince at least one person to go through with a study abroad experience, I think I would be happy.
 There are a million reasons why people should study abroad, or travel in general, but here are a few that I came up with that I think are pretty convincing arguments.

 1. Because I wanted something different

 Do you ever spend a whole week doing the exact same thing?
 Wake up, go to class, come home, watch Food Network, maybe study, sleep.
 Routines are wonderful, they make the world go ’round, but I can’t stand them.
 I caught myself doing a lot of routines when I got to college because they kept me on track (most of the time).
 But I needed something more, something to break the monotony of simply being a student because, hey, I’ve been doing it for the past 15 years of my life.
 Also, spending all 20 years in Iowa can cause a case of ants in the pants.
 I needed a change.
-A change of my choosing because goodness knows how much change I’ve been through since starting college.
+A change of my choosing because goodness knows how much change I have been through since starting college.
 My solution was to head across an ocean and plop myself in a different culture for a whole semester.
 It takes gumption and courage to study abroad, and for me that courage came from an insane need to switch it up in my life.

 2. To learn a language (new or otherwise)

 I grew up with Spanish.
-I started learning it as soon as I was in school, through the absolutely wonderful dual language program.
+I started learning it as soon as I was in school, through the absolutely wonderful dual language program my hometown has.
 I am so ridiculously grateful for that program every day that I’m here (and every day before and after that).
 But I have a confession: I still kind of suck at Spanish.
 I think being able to speak more than one language is a beautiful thing.
 Becoming bilingual is a huge life goal for me (learning French is next on the list).
 Knowing a different language connects you to people across the world, and gives you common ground with complete strangers.
 I could go on and on about this topic, because growing up in a town with a ton of Spanish speakers and having a bilingual mother taught me to really appreciate the power of language.
 So what better way to learn a language than to throw yourself into a country that speaks it?
 I looked into all of the study abroad programs in Spanish-speaking countries, but really there is an infinite amount of options when it comes to finding a place where you can learn the language you want to learn (except for maybe the alien language).
-I almost immediately fell in love with this program I am in in Sevilla.
+I almost immediately fell in love with this program in Sevilla.
 While my Spanish is not improving as fast as I want it to, it is still improving every day.
 It is also a matter of how much effort you put into learning it (I am admittedly slacking a bit).
 If you have absolutely any desire to improve a language (hey, maybe even improve your English), do yourself a favor and study abroad.
-Or get a significant other that speaks the language, I’ve heard that yields great results.
+Or get a significant other that speaks the language, I have heard that yields great results.

 3. Because you love to travel